-To appoint a Chair not being a member of staff or student of the university who shall hold office for three years and shall be eligible for re-appointment.
-The Chair shall not hold office for more than three periods of three years, except in exceptional circumstances.
+To appoint a Chair not being a member of Staff of Student of the University who shall hold office for three years and shall be eligible for re-appointment.
+The Chair shall not hold office for more than two periods of three years, except in exceptional circumstances.

-To appoint members to the Joint Committees referred to in Section 3 and 5 of these Statutes.
+To appoint members to the Joint Committees referred to in Sections 3 and 5 of these Statutes.